WebAssembly/spec/proposals/gc/Overview.md

 ### Tagged Integers

-Efficient implementations of untyped languages or languages with parametric polymorphism often rely on a _universal representation_, meaning that all values are word-sized.
+Efficient implementations of untyped languages or languages with [parametric polymorphism](#parametric-polymorphism) often rely on a _uniform representation_, meaning that all values are represented in a single machine word -- usually a pointer.
-At the same time, they want to avoid the cost of boxing wherever possible, by passing around integers unboxed, and using a tagging scheme to distinguish them from pointers in the GC.
+At the same time, they want to avoid the cost of boxing as much as possible, by passing around small scalar values unboxed and using a tagging scheme to distinguish them from pointers in the GC.

-To implement any such language efficiently, Wasm would need to provide such a mechanism by introducing a built-in reference type `intref` that represents tagged integers.
+To implement any such language efficiently, Wasm needs to provide such a mechanism by introducing a built-in reference type `i31ref` that represents tagged integers.
-There are only two instructions for converting from and to such reference types:
+There are only three instructions for converting from and to such reference types:
 ```
-tag : [i32] -> [intref]
+i31ref.new : [i32] -> [i31ref]
+i31ref.get_u : [i31ref] -> [i32]
-untag : [intref] -> [i32]
+i31ref.get_s : [i31ref] -> [i32]
 ```
+The first is essentially a "tag" instruction, while the other two are two variants of the inverse "untag" operation, either with or without sign extension to 32 bits.

-Being reference types, tagged integers can be cast into `anyref`, and can participate in runtime type dispatch with `cast_down`.
+Being reference types, tagged integers can be cast into `anyref`, and can participate in runtime type checks and dispatch with `cast` or `br_on_cast`.

-To avoid portability hazards, the value range of `intref` has to be restricted to at most 31 bits.
+To avoid portability hazards, the value range of `i31ref` has to be restricted to at most 31 bits, since that is the widest range that can be guaranteed to be efficiently representable on all platforms.
-The `tag` instruction would trap otherwise.
-Or it could include a label to branch to in that case.

-Alternatively, allow references to any numeric type.
-There are `ref` and `deref` instructions for all of them.
-It is up to implementations (and transparent to the semantics) which values they can optimize and represent unboxed.
-This is a bit more high-level but would allow for maximum performance on all architectures.
+Note: As a future extension, Wasm could also introduce wider integer references, such as `i32ref`.
+However, these sometimes will have to be boxed on some platforms, introducing the unpredictable cost of possible "hidden" allocation upon creation or branching upon access.
+They hence serve a different use case.
+Note also that such values can already equivalently be expressed in this proposal as structs with a single `i32` field, which implementations may choose to optimise accordingly (singleton structs that have no [runtime type information](#casting-and-runtime-types) can be flattened by engines).

 ## Type Structure